For additional information, read the Nomination Form PDF

-This residential neighborhood of over a hundred city blocks is noted for its architectural cohesiveness and for its association with Richmond’s transformation from village to city.
-Located west of the city’s commercial core, the turn-of-the-century Fan Area Historic District is an outgrowth of the demand for better housing and improved services by a new, urban middle class who spurred architects, builders, and speculators to develop entire blocks of town houses.
+This residential neighborhood of nearly a hundred city blocks is noted for its architectural cohesiveness and for its association with Richmond’s transformation from village to city.
+Located west of the city’s commercial core and north of the Fan Area Historic District Extension, the turn-of-the-20th-century Fan Area Historic District is an outgrowth of the demand for better housing and improved services by a new, urban middle class who spurred architects, builders, and speculators to develop entire blocks of town houses.
 The district conveys a unity that depends not so much on consistent architectural style as on intrinsic qualities of good urban design such as uniform heights and setbacks, compatibility of texture and building materials, and consistent planting of trees.
-Each of the of the district’s several thousand buildings is an essential element of the neighborhood’s many visually charming block facades, all characterized by lively rooflines and a multiplicity of porch types.
+Each of the of the Fan Area Historic District’s over two thousand buildings is an essential element of the neighborhood’s many visually charming block facades, all characterized by lively rooflines and a multiplicity of porch types.

 VLR: Virginia Landmarks Register

 NRHP: National Register of Historic Places